Ravaelles/Atlantis/README.md

 - Esc makes the bot to exit gently, killing StarCraft and ChaosLauncher processes on exit

 # AI tournaments
-You probably know it already, but take a look at: http://sscaitournament.com/
+You probably know it already, but take a look at: http://sscaitournament.com/ and https://www.basil-ladder.net/ranking.html

 Starcraft bots that plays there online 365/24/7.
 Pretty cool, eh?